dcurrie/nelua-bbtree/README.md

 attempt to reuse as much of the old structure as possible.

 Because Nelua has an included garbage collector, Nelua programs can run without Nelua's gc.
-To accommodate them, `wbtforest` manages its own heap of nodes and list of tree roots.
-Operations on trees always return a new root, called a `wbtree`.
-In garbage collected environments, the `__gc` metamethods on `wbtree` and `wbtforest` will clean up internal `wbtforest` resources.
-In non-gc environments, the owner of the `wbtforest` and its `wbtree`s is responsible for calling `wbtforest.destroy` and `wbtree.destroy`, which are also connected to `__close` metamethods for convenience.
+To accommodate them, `wbtforestT` manages its own heap of nodes and list of tree roots.
+Operations on trees always return a new root, called a `wbtmapT`.
+In garbage collected environments, the `__gc` metamethods on `wbtmapT` and `wbtforestT` will clean up internal `wbtforestT` resources.
+In non-gc environments, the owner of the `wbtforestT` and its `wbtmapT`s is responsible for calling `wbtforestT`'s and `wbtmapT`'s `destroy` methods, which are also connected to `__close` metamethods for convenience.

 ## BBTree Credits